Junior State of America: Southern California State

-It is organized into three regions:
+It was organized into four regions:

 Angeles Region

 The Angeles Region consists of greater and Downtown Los Angeles, all the way to West Hollywood.
-It is the largest region of Southern California.
+It was the largest region of Southern California.

 Southern Empire Region

 The Southern Empire Region consists of Orange County and Anaheim.

 Channel Islands Region

 The Channel Islands Region consists of coastal regions and Santa Barbara.

+Arizona Region

+The Arizona Region consists of Arizona and parts of New Mexico.
+It was absorbed into the Southern California State in 2023.